 The forthcoming World Cup in Russia will be the most Arab world Cup ever with a record number of four teams representing Arab countries - Saudi Arabia, Egypt, Tunisia & Morocco.
-Before one of these will make history in the 2018 edition of the football world most prestigious competition, Baba has gathered for you seven Arab teams that every football must know, or can never forget.
+Before one of these will make history in the 2018 edition of the football world most prestigious competition, Baba has gathered for you eight Arab teams that every football fan must know, or, will never forget.

 The second ever World Cup took place in Italy, but most importantly hosted the first African & the first Arab team to participate in World Cups - Egypt.
 The Egyptian took over the British Mandatory Palestine team in a qualifications double header, after big victories in Cairo & Tel Aviv.
 In Italy, the Egyptians faced Hungary, who back was one of the world's leading teams.
 Despite two goals by Abdulrahman Fawzi, the Hungarians were with four goals, which terminated Egypt's journey in the tournament.
 Despite the early exit - you can't forget the first ever.

-Kuwait is a unique member in this list.
-Not because its results on the pitch, but due to one of the World Cups most bizarre stories.
-Kuwait played the group stage with Czechoslovakia, Franca & England.
-After managing a 1-1 draw in their match against Czechoslovakia, Kuwait faced France and found themselves down 4-1.
+Kuwait is a unique member on this list.
+Not because for their results on the pitch, but due to one of the World Cups most bizarre stories.
+Kuwait played the group stage with Czechoslovakia, France & England.
+After managing a 1-1 draw in their match against Czechoslovakia, Kuwait faced France and found themselves in a 4-1 down situation.
 After hearing a whistle from the stands, the Kuwaiti players stopped playing as they thought that was the official.
-As a result, Sheikh Fahad Al-Ahmad Al-Sabah, (then-president of the Kuwait Football Association), went down to the field and pulled all of the players from the pitch.
-I order to cool the situation, Ukrainian referee Miroslav Stupar decided to disallow the goal, marking the first and only time a person from the stands changed the result of an official World Cup matches.
+As a result, Sheikh Fahad Al-Ahmad Al-Sabah, (then-president of the Kuwaiti Football Association), went down to the field and pulled all of the players from the pitch.
+In order to cool the situation, Ukrainian referee, Miroslav Stupar, decided to disallow the goal, marking the first and only time a person from the stands changed the result of an official World Cup matches.
 France won eventually 4-1, as the Kuwaitis were eliminated, leaving a legacy of one of the World Cups biggest controversies ever.
-Mabrouk!

 On the same tournament, Algeria have made its World Cup debut, prevailing to the World the great talent of Rabah Madjer, and one of the best kits ever to be worn in a World Cup.
 The Algerians have beaten Germany 2-1 in their debut match, gaining first ever African team victory over a European one in the World Cup history.
 “We played a different style of football, a style that no one has ever seen before - it is a mixture of German, Italian and Latin American football", said